Textualize/textual/docs/guide/widgets.md

 --8<-- "docs/images/byte_input_dom.excalidraw.svg"
 </div>

-Now we have the design in place, we can implement the behavior.
+Now that we have the design in place, we can implement the behavior.

 ### Data flow

-One of the goals of compound widgets is that we should be able to re-use widgets in the same way as builtin widgets.
-When you build a widget, you should be able to use it anywhere in your app.
-You could also store widgets in a Python module, and publish it on [PyPi](https://pypi.org/).
+Custom widgets can be as re-usable as Textual's builtin widgets.
+You can place a custom widget anywhere in your app and it will work as expected, or use it in another app entirely.
+Perhaps even publishing your widgets on [PyPi](https://pypi.org/).

-This is straightforward if you follow the guideline of "attributes down, messages up".
-This means that a widget can update its children by setting attributes (often *reactive* attributes) or calling methods, but widgets should send [messages](./events.md) to their *parent*.
+Building a re-usable widget is straightforward if you follow the guideline of "attributes down, messages up".
+This means that a widget can update its children by setting a child's attributes (often *reactive* attributes) or calling the child's methods, but widgets should only ever send [messages](./events.md) to their *parent*.

+!!! info

+    This pattern of only setting attributes in one direction and using messages for the opposite direction is known as *uni-directional data flow*.

-In practice, this means that if you want to modify a child widget you can set an attribute.
+In practice, this means that to update a child widget you get a reference to it and use its public attributes and methods like any other Python object.
 Here's an example of an [action](actions.md) that updates a child widget:

 ```python
 def action_set_true(self):
     self.query_one(Switch).value = 1
 ```

-You can also call methods on a child and generally use it in the same way as any Python object.

-If a child needs to update a parent, it should send a message with .
+If a child needs to update a parent, it should send a message with [post_message][textual.message_pump.MessagePump.post_message].

+Here's an example of posting message:

 ```python
 def on_click(self):
     self.post_message(MyWidget.Change(active=True))
 ```

+Note that *attributes down and messages up* means that you can't modify widgets on the same level directly.
+If you want to modify a *sibling*, you will need to send a message to the parent, and the parent would make the changes.

+The following diagram illustrates this concept:

 <div class="excalidraw">
 --8<-- "docs/images/attributes_messages.excalidraw.svg"
 </div>

-### Attributes down
+### Messages up

+Let's extend the ByteEditor so that clicking any of the 8 `BitSwitch` widgets updates the decimal value.
+To do this we will add a custom message to `BitSwitch` that we catch in the `ByteEditor`.

 === "byte02.py"